US STOCKS-Wall Street rises on tech boost; Tesla gains | Business

 US STOCKS-Wall Street rises on tech boost; Tesla gains

-Wall Street's main indexes rose on Monday as technology stocks rebounded from a recent pullback that was sparked by a surge in bond yields, while Tesla shares surged after Cathie Wood's Ark Invest set a three-year price target of $3,000.
-Heavyweight Tesla Inc's 5% jump to $690 provided the biggest boost to the S&P 500 and Nasdaq.
-The high-flying $26.6 billion ARK Innovation ETF counts Tesla as its largest holding.
+U.S. stocks rose on Monday as technology stocks rebounded from a recent pullback that was sparked by a surge in bond yields, while Tesla jumped as a fund run by an influential investor said the electric-car maker's shares could hit $3,000 in three years.
+Tesla Inc's 5.5% jump to $690 provided the biggest boost to the S&P 500 and Nasdaq.
+Ark Invest, founded by star stock picker Cathie Wood, has been extremely bullish about the company, in which it is one of the major investors.

 A sharp run-up in Treasury yields since mid-February has dictated the course of equities trading, while weighing on high-flying tech-focused stocks.
-"Tech will get a bid if yields moderate and that'll probably be the theme for the next couple of months," said Thomas Hayes, chairman at Great Hill Capital in New York.
+"The market is trying to digest what's going on in the bond market," said Jake Wujastyk, chief market analyst and founding member of TrendSpider.

-"Toward the end of the year, value and cyclicals will reemerge, and make new highs once again."
-Russell 2000 Growth, which consists largely of technology stocks, added about 0.7%; while its value counterpart , which focuses on economy-linked financial and energy stocks, dropped about 0.3%.
+"The technology stocks are pretty beaten down and it's not shocking to see those rebounding a little bit from their lows."
+Russell 2000 Growth, which consists largely of technology stocks, added about 0.7%, while its value counterpart , which focuses on economy-linked financial and energy stocks, dropped about 0.3%.

 The Nasdaq climbed about 0.8% to start the week as the benchmark 10-year Treasury yield dipped to 1.688% from a near 14-month high.
 The index is still down more than 6% from its Feb.
 12 record close.
 The S&P 500 and the Dow, however, clinched all-time highs as early as last week on bets that stimulus and vaccine rollouts would lead to a strong rebound in the U.S. economy.